pandas-dev/pandas/doc/source/getting_started/intro_tutorials/10_text_data.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-More information on extracting parts of strings is available in :ref:`text.extract`.
+More information on extracting parts of strings is available in the user guide section on :ref:`string matching and extracting <text.extract>`.

 .. raw:: html